philcarter/COMP-109-Syllabus/planning.md

 Please check the Modules for Test 1 and Test 2 due dates!

 Test 3:
-* Exam is due on the Monday during the Finals Week 11:55pm
 * Capstone Project is due on the Wednesday during the Finals Week 11:55pm.

 ## Late Submissions